archivesspace/archivesspace/clustering/README.md

      instance_[server hostname].rb

-These URLs will determine what ports the application listens on when it starts up, and are also used by the ArchivesSpace indexing system to track updates across the cluster.
+These URLs will determine which ports the application listens on when it starts up, and are also used by the ArchivesSpace indexing system to track updates across the cluster.